LeoAlexandrov/Cms/README.md

 Decomposition of documents visual content into simple structured fragments is in the main focus of development.
 Once decomposition of some visual fragment (like card, hero section, accordion, grid with rows and cols, etc) is defined and described, CMS can display its html form and save entered values to the database.
 To describe the decomposition, xml schemata are used.

-For example, [card](https://getbootstrap.com/docs/5.3/components/card/) in simpliest case generally consists of title, image, text, and one or more "call-to-action".
+For example, the [card](https://getbootstrap.com/docs/5.3/components/card/) in simpliest case generally consists of title, image, text, and one or more "call-to-action".
 Its basic decomposition description will be:

 <details>
   <summary>Click to expand</summary>